Connect 6 LEDs using 3 microcontroller pins

 There is a simple hint on how to do this:

-Connect diodes to microcontroller as follows:
+Connect diodes to the microcontroller as follows:

-There is an example of AVR-GCC C code how to control LEDs.
+There is an example of AVR-GCC C code on how to control LEDs.
 LEDs were connected to Atmega microcontroller PB.0 – PB.2 pins.

 Control function fragment: